nirajp82/IdentityAccessManagement_IAM/Quiz/05_machine_to_machine_m2m_and_workload_identity.md

 **The Solution:** Identity Federation.
 We establish a deeply integrated trust between the compute environment (where your code runs) and the Cloud Provider (where your data lives).

-#### Use Case A: AWS IRSA (Distributed PyTorch Training Job)
+#### Use Case A: AWS IRSA (The Distributed Thumbnail Job)

-**Scenario:** A data science team runs a distributed PyTorch training job across 100 Kubernetes pods.
-These pods need to securely pull training data from a private AWS S3 bucket without hardcoding AWS Access Keys in the container image.
+**Scenario:** To scale up, you move the `Thumbnail Maker` to a distributed Kubernetes cluster running 100 pods.
+Instead of calling your internal API, these pods now need to securely pull the 50MB raw images directly from a private **AWS S3 bucket** without hardcoding AWS Access Keys in the container image.

 **The Concept (The Diplomatic Passport):** Since AWS doesn't know who your Kubernetes pod is, we set up a trust relationship.
 Kubernetes acts as the government, issuing a temporary "Passport" (an OIDC Web Identity Token / JWT) to the pod.
 AWS is configured to say: *"I trust the Kubernetes government.
 If anyone shows up with a valid Passport from them, I will let them in."*